Chatham University Student Honor Code

 - Civil disturbance.
-This includes conduct which involves disturbing the peace in conjunction with a civil disturbance in a lewd, indecent or disorderly manner on University property or at University sponsored or supervised activity.
+This includes conduct which involves disturbing the peace in conjunction with a civil disturbance in a lewd, indecent or disorderly manner on University property or at University sponsored or supervised activities.

 - Creation of a fire, safety, or health hazard.
 This includes intentionally initiating or causing to be initiated any false report or warning of a fire or other emergency.

 - Ejection of any objects from windows, roofs, or balconies of University buildings.
 This includes being present on the roofs of any University building.

 - Embezzlement or procurement of any money, goods or services under false pretense.

 - Duplicating or tampering with computer access codes, or other such devices without proper authorization.

 - Unauthorized use of office long-distance phone lines, the computer system and/or computer access code.

 - Failure to comply with the written and verbal directions of University officials.
 This includes directions of staff, faculty, public safety officers, and other law enforcement officers acting in performance of their duties.
 This includes, but is not limited to, the failure to identify oneself to any such persons when requested to do so and repeat traffic violations.
 This also includes staff at studying abroad programs for which the student receives academic credit.

 - Failure to comply with University policies, rules or regulations.
 This includes but is not limited to those governing residence in University-provided housing, or the use of University facilities, of the time, place and manner of public expression.